Table of Contents

 Employees and candidates evaluate opportunities based on it

-There is an increasing understanding that employees and candidates look for equity and fairness in their current and future employers.
-For example, a survey by Glassdoor revealed that 76% of employees and job seekers considered a diverse workforce a critical decision point when evaluating a company and job offer.
+There is growing recognition that employees and candidates seek equity and fairness from their current and future employers.
+For example, a Glassdoor survey found that 76% of employees and job seekers considered a diverse workforce a critical factor when evaluating a company and a job offer.
 Another 37% reported that they would choose not to apply to any with low satisfaction ratings among people of color.
 86% consider a company’s commitment to DEI a significant decision factor.

 Steps to take to enhance equity and fairness

 The critical endgame of adopting the following practices is to generate the positive gains described previously—greater ease of recruitment and staffing, improved business outcomes, and better decision-making and innovation—all in the name of a more competitive and profitable organization.
-These serve as counterpoints to keeping equity out of DEI by embracing it without pointing to it as a social cause versus a business-enhancing set of actions.
+These serve as counterpoints to keeping equity out of DEI by embracing it without framing it as a social cause rather than a business-enhancing set of actions.

 1. Be aware of existing inequities in your organization